teusink/Home-Security-by-Pi/README.md

 - [5 - Skipped](https://github.com/teusink/Home-Security-by-Pi/blob/master/5-Skipped.md)

 # Introduction
-The goal of this project is to make a secure (or at least secure within a reasonable amount of effort) Raspberry Pi with the following network-features: Pi-Hole DNS-resolver, DNSSEC, DHCP, and OpenVPN-server.
+The goal of this project is to make a secure (or at least secure within a reasonable amount of effort) Raspberry Pi with the following network-features: Pi-Hole DNS-resolver, DNSSEC, DNS-over-HTTPS, DHCP, and OpenVPN-server.
 It is possible that by gaining new insights features are either removed or added.

 My other goal is to gain a good understanding on DNS, Hardening and other Security-related aspects concerning Network Security.
 I feel that as a Lead Information Security Officer it is important to upkeep (general) knowledge about Technology and it's Security.